 - The cave paintings at Cave Hill, about 100km from Uluru and accessible on a 4WD day tour, illustrate the Seven Sisters Tjukurpa (creation story) which is explained by a local Anangu guide through the Songlines of their traditional homeland.
 Views from the top of the hill extend to Uluru, Mount Conner and the Musgrave Ranges.
 Cost $280 per adult.

-- Low humidity and light pollution allow star gazers of all ages a spectacular view of the southern skies on a nightly Astro Tour or at the annual Uluru Astronomy Weekend (14-16 September 2018) hosted by leading astronomers.
+- Low humidity and light pollution allow star gazers of all ages a spectacular view of the southern skies on a nightly Astro Tour or at the annual Uluru Astronomy Weekend (held in September) hosted by leading astronomers.
 The enlightening weekend includes activities, demonstrations, astro-photography, a starlit dinner, discussions on cosmic events, the Universe, dark matter, Aboriginal astronomy and navigation and more.

 - Dining is a unique experience, from a Desert Awakenings breakfast outdoors to watch the sunrise, followed by a guided walk at the base of Uluru, to the Sounds of Silence and Tali Wiru dinners against the backdrop of Uluru under the stars at Ayers Rock Resort.